The Standard (London newspaper): From 1827 to 1960

-In 1923, Lord Beaverbrook, owner of the Daily Express, bought Hulton's newspapers, although he sold them shortly thereafter to the Daily Mails owner Lord Rothermere, with the exception of the Standard.
-It became a staunchly Conservative paper, harshly attacking Labour in 1945 in a high-profile campaign that backfired.
+From 1960 to 2009

 In the 1960s, the paper was upstaged by The Evening News, which sold more than 1 million copies nightly.
 During the decade, the paper also began to publish the comic strip Modesty Blaise, which bolstered its sales throughout the 1970s.
 The Evening Standard ceased publishing on Saturdays on 30 November 1974, when it still produced six editions daily.
 In the 1960s, the paper's political editor Robert Carvel was granted a morning briefing by prime minister Harold Wilson and it had its own correspondents in Paris and Washington.

 In 1980, Express Newspapers merged the Standard with Associated Newspapers' Evening News in a Joint Operating Agreement.
 The new paper was known as the New Standard until 1985, when Associated Newspapers bought out the remaining stake, turning it into The Standard.
 In 1987 the Evening News was briefly revived to compete with Robert Maxwell's London Daily News, but was reabsorbed into The Standard later that year, after the collapse of Maxwell's paper.
 In 1988 the Evening Standard included the by-line "Incorporating the 'Evening News, which remained until the paper's sale in 2009.

-Lebedev takeover
+The paper remained as the sole London-wide evening newspaper.
+In the 2000s it faced increasingly stiff competition from the free Metro newspaper, leading to the launch of the Standard Lite as a second and cheaper publication.
+Further competition came in 2006 when The London Paper launched, leading to Associated Newspapers to rename the Standard Lite to London Lite and become a freesheet as well.

+From 2009 to 2024

 On 21 January 2009, the Russian businessman and former KGB agent Alexander Lebedev and his son Evgeny Lebedev, who in 2010 went on to own The Independent, agreed to acquire control of the Evening Standard for £1 for 64 per cent ownership.
 A few years earlier, 12 per cent of the paper had been sold to Justin Shaw and Geordie Greig.
 Associated Newspapers retained the remaining 24 per cent.